switchablenorms/Switchable-Normalization/README.md

 ## Update

+- 2018/7/4: Model zoo updated.
+More pretrained models and the code of object detection will be released soon!
 - 2018/7/2: The code of image classification and a pretrained model on ImageNet are released.
-- More pretrained models and the code of object detection will be released soon.

 ## Introduction